Industrial Personnel Security Clearance Process

 - The FSO can confirm OPM has opened the investigation by checking SII in JPAS which indicates a “Scheduled” status.

 - In a memorandum dated July 29, 2010, the Under Secretary of Defense for Intelligence issued a requirement for Department of Defense (DoD) components to transition to electronic capture and submission of fingerprint images in support of all background investigations by December 31, 2013 (e-Fingerprint memo).
 This requirement extends to contractors cleared under the National Industrial Security Program.
 Consequently, DSS no longer provides FD-258 cards and Industry must either submit fingerprints electronically through DMDC’s Secure Web Fingerprint Transmission (SWFT) or use one of several other alternatives found here.

-- Fingerprints are required for initial investigations and should be submitted through SWFT immediately after the e-QIP has been released to the PSMO-I. Please note, it is not necessary to associate the e-QIP number with the electronic fingerprint file.
+- Effective October 1, 2016, all fingerprints associated with SON 346W must be submitted electronically to the Office of Personnel Management, or the fingerprint will be rejected.
+This will also result in the rejection of any investigation requests if an electronic fingerprint is not received within 14 days of the investigation request being received by OPM.
+Fingerprints are required for initial investigations and should be submitted through SWFT immediately after the e-QIP has been released to the PSMO-I. Please note, it is not necessary to associate the e-QIP number with the electronic fingerprint file.

 - The FSO can confirm OPM has processed the fingerprints by checking SII in JPAS which indicates a “SAC” closed.
 Fingerprint results are valid for 120 days.